Zhong Shanshan

 Zhong Shanshan (钟睒睒, born 1954) is a Chinese business magnate and billionaire.
 He is the founder and chairperson of the Nongfu Spring beverage company and majority owner of Beijing Wantai Biological Pharmacy Enterprise.

-As of 2025, Shanshan has a net worth of US$77.5 billion, and was ranked among the top 25 in the Bloomberg Billionaires Index.
+As of 2025, Zhong has a net worth of US$77.5 billion, and was ranked among the top 25 in the Bloomberg Billionaires Index.
 His wealth is derived mainly from his business stakes and interests in the Chinese beverage and pharmaceutical industries.

 Early life

 Zhong was born in Hangzhou in 1954.
 He dropped out of primary school during the Cultural Revolution and found work in construction.
 Zhong was a journalist at the Zhejiang Daily before quitting his job in 1988 to start his own business.
 In 1988, Zhong moved to Hainan, an island off the coast of southern China.
 He sold mushrooms, prawns, and turtles during his time on the island.
 He then went on to work at the Wahaha beverage company as a sales agent, and sold healthcare supplements.